-The following kinds of economic interests must be disclosed if they meet certain minimum thresholds:6
+The following kinds of economic interests must be disclosed if they meet certain minimum thresholds:5

-- Sources of income;
+- Sources of income:

 - Interests in real property;

 - Investments;

 - Business positions; and

 - Gifts

-This disclosure is made on forms called both "Statements of Economic Interests" and "Form 700's."
+This disclosure is made on forms called both "Statements of Economic Interests" and "Form 700s."
 Copies of these forms are generally provided by one's agency.
 Interactive versions of the forms are available from the Fair Political Practices Commission website: www.fppc.ca.gov.

-These forms are filed upon assuming office, on an annual basis while in office, and upon leaving office.
+These forms must be completed 1) upon assuming office 2) on an annual basis while in office and 3) upon leaving office.